 Home HIV Tests

-The Home Access HIV-1 Test System is a home collection kit that involves pricking your finger to collect a blood sample, sending the sample to a licensed laboratory, and then calling in for results as early as the next business day.
+The Home Access HIV-1 Test System is a home collection kit, which involves pricking the finger for a blood sample, sending the sample to a licensed lab for testing, and then calling the lab for results as early as the next business day.
+If the result is positive for HIV, the lab will do a follow-up test on the same blood sample to confirm the initial HIV-positive test result.
 This test is anonymous.
-If the test is positive, a follow-up test is performed right away, and the results include the follow-up test.
 The manufacturer provides confidential counseling and referral to treatment.
-The tests conducted on the blood sample collected at home find infection later after infection than most lab-based tests using blood from a vein, but earlier than tests conducted with oral fluid.